roedesh/django-xfeed/README.md

 2. Run `python manage.py migrate` to create the xfeed's models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a feed (you'll need the Admin app enabled).

-5. Visit http://127.0.0.1:8000/admin/ and create a new Feed.

-6. Run `python manage.py refresh_feeds` to fetch content.
+5. Run `python manage.py refresh_feeds` to fetch content.

-7. Revisit admin to find your Tweets and/or RSS items.
+6. Revisit admin to find your Tweets and/or RSS items.

 Documentation
 -----------